 Finally, the Coronavirus Statutory Sick Pay Rebate Scheme opened on 26 May for employers with fewer than 250 members of staff.
-Under the scheme, employers can apply to HMRC to recover the costs of paying coronavirus-related SSP for two weeks.
+Under the scheme, employers can apply to HMRC to recover the costs of paying certain coronavirus-related SSP for two weeks.
 The money should be received within six working days.
 Details of the scheme and how to apply can be found here.